Dr Sapphire McMullan-Fisher

 - Mirrors can help with under surface shots

 - Veil remains, rings, volvas etc.

-*Habitat images are particularly important after disturbance events as it give use some information about the conditions at the site.
-For example can show if the area was severely burn or if patches of litter or vegetation survived the fire.
+*Habitat images are particularly important after disturbance events as they give users information about conditions at the site.
+For example, they can show if the area was severely burned or if patches of litter or vegetation survived the fire.
 As the iNaturalist identification algorithm works on the first images posted, habitat shots are better last.